rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/dsp_code.rst

 Prefer the CPU style of writing OpenCL code over the GPU style
 ==============================================================
-There is a large body of existing OpenCL code avaiable and the majority have been targeted toward and optimized for either GPUs or CPUs.
+There is a large body of existing OpenCL code available and the majority have been targeted toward and optimized for either GPUs or CPUs.
 Often, an application will have different kernels optimized for each.
 Generally, the versions targeting CPUs will perform better than the version targeting GPUs,